 The Best Foods for Your Penis

-Despite its reputation for being temperamental, the penis doesn't ask for much—support, protection, and a safe distance from heavy machinery.
-Oh wait, and a healthy diet.
+Despite its reputation for being temperamental, the penis doesn’t ask for much: support, protection, and a healthy diet.
 The food you eat is crucial for sexual health, from erection strength to sperm motility.
-Research indicates that some specific nutrients—from common vitamins to lesser-known plant extracts—that have demonstrated positive effects on very specific aspects of penile performance.
+Research indicates that some specific nutrients—from common vitamins to lesser-known plant extracts—have demonstrated positive effects on very specific aspects of penile performance.
 Here’s the most potent of the lot.

 Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your erection harder.
 Once it’s in the body, it converts to L-arginine, stimulating the production of nitric oxide, which increases blood flow to the penis, strengthening erections.

 Thanks to the pine nuts that provide its base, this sauce is rich in zinc.
 Men with higher levels in their system have been shown to have higher sex drives than those with lower levels.
 Pine nuts are also a good source of magnesium, which boosts testosterone and helps keep sperm healthy and viable.
 We love to mix pesto with zoodles, fresh basil, chopped tomatoes and grilled chicken—super delish!
 For even more spiralizer recipes, check out these 21 Mouthwatering Spiralizer Recipes!

 A study published in the International Journal of Impotence Research discovered that pomegranate juice, which is rich in antioxidants that support blood flow, can help improve erectile dysfunction.
 Though this study was funded by POM Wonderful, animal studies have also shown that the elixir improves long-term erectile response, so it’s definitely worth a shot–literally.
 Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 31 grams of sugar.